mathieureguer/drawbotgrid/README.md

 ![ColumnGrid margins](drawBotGrid/docs/snippet-50-Grid-basics.png)

-If you're feeling adventurous, `Grid.column` and `Grid.row` can be called by a tuple of index directly/ `Grid[(1, 5)]` will return the coordinate of the column at index 1 and the row at index 5.
+If you're feeling adventurous, `Grid.column` and `Grid.row` can be called directly by a tuple of indexes. `Grid[(1, 5)]` will return the coordinate of the column at index 1 and the row at index 5.

-`Grid` can also be multiplied by a tupple. `Grid*(2, 4)` will return the width value of 2 columh and the height value of 4 ows (including the required gutters).
+`Grid` can also be multiplied by a tupple. `Grid*(2, 4)` will return the width value of 2 column and the height value of 4 rows (including the required gutters).

 ```python
 from drawBotGrid import Grid